Fredyspt/SimonSaysGame/README.md

 ﻿# SimonSaysGame
-Simon Says game developed in Javascript as final project for the Javascript Fundamentals course from Platzi.
+Responsive Simon Says game developed in Javascript as final project for the Javascript Fundamentals course from Platzi.